mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 I love TPOT conceptualy, love it!
 In the ai world, all we do is write algos to write algos.
 So it's nice to see genetic (code) use w/ sklearn.
 Well done.

-Rewriting the logic (in Lua/Python) and GPU this mofo (of course) and not limit it to sklearn to make it commercially usable.
+Rewriting the logic (in Lua/Python) and GPU this mofo (of course) to not limit it literally to sklearn but to make it commercially usable.
+By me.
+But you can too.

 All code will be in a new repo.

 Just thanking [Computational Genetics Lab](http://epistasis.org) with funding from the [NIH](http://www.nih.gov) for the kick in the arse to do it right.

 Don't worry practical AI engineers.
 Code is on the way!